Philadelphia Car Accident Lawyers

 If the necessary written notice to a government entity is not provided within six (6) months, the government can later attempt to dismiss any lawsuit filed with a court.

-These deadlines are why it is incredibly important to contact an experienced Philadelphia car accident lawyer immediately after an accident.
-Our firm routinely evaluates whether notices must be sent to any government unit for an accident.
+These deadlines are why it is incredibly important to contact an experienced Philadelphia car accident lawyer immediately after an serious car accident occurs.
+Our personal injury law firm routinely evaluates whether notices must be sent to any government unit for car accident claims.
 The legal team at Mattiacci Law will investigate the case and determine whether any potential notices need to be sent immediately.
 We can protect your rights to bring a suit so that you can pursue compensation.

 One of the most common concerns for people injured in car accidents is how their medical bills will be paid.
 Our attorneys are here to help guide our clients through the medical claims process.

 In Pennsylvania, a person’s medical bills related to a car accident first must be paid through an applicable car insurance policy.
-Injured victims can then use health insurance or public assistance (if they qualify) for medical bills after the auto insurance medical coverage is exhausted.
+Injured car accident victims can then use health insurance or public assistance (if they qualify) for medical bills after the auto accident victim’ insurance medical coverage is exhausted.

 The medical benefits available through auto policies in Pennsylvania are often referred to as First Party Benefits or as Personal Injury Protection (PIP).
 Each policy of auto insurance issued in Pennsylvania is required to provide PIP benefits.
 Pennsylvania requires that private passenger cars carry a minimum of $5,000 in PIP benefits.
 This is required by 5 Pa.
 C.S. § 1711.